Pokemon Go’s Newest Master Is Shocking: 72-Year Old Grandma Beats The Odds To Catch ‘Em All

 Ever since Pokemon Go was released back in June, it has been helping players everywhere out in the same ways it has helped Connie Emmons.
 The game’s Holiday-themed events, including its ongoing New Year’s global event, have kept it at the forefront of pop culture.

 With her accomplishment, Emmons joins the exclusive club of the world’s Pokemon Go masters.
 Unfortunately, that also means there is no more motivation left to keep her active.
 So here’s to the generation two Pokemon being added to the game soon.
-The world is ready for an additional helping of Pokemon Go!
+The world is ready for another helping of Pokemon Go!